ksatola/Computational-Statistics/README.md

 Reject the null hypothesis that the means are equal.
 ```

+The p-value returned by the `ttest_ind()` implementation of t-test is two-tailed by design (if we were testing one-tailed hypothesis, is such case we would have to divide the p-value by 2).
+Again, in our case the p-value is far lower than our alpha, so we can conclude that we can reject the null hypothesis.

-We can also confirm our finding calculating degrees of freedom,
+We can also confirm our finding calculating the `degrees of freedom`,

 ```python
 # Calculate degrees of freedom